GopinathBalaji/cs598DLH-tpc-LoS/README.md

 # cs598DLH-tpc-LoS

-To load LSTM and Transformer model, navigate to bdeleon2 and start a local runtime.
+To load TPC-LoS, TPC-multitask, LSTM, and Transformer model, navigate to bdeleon2 and start a local runtime.
 You can connect to colab with the notebook and run the models.
 Must be on Python 3.6 and meet the `requirements.txt`.
 Make sure the paths.json is set correctly.
 Currently only trained on MIMIC.

 change log: